-Journey Into Manhood has had a powerful, life-changing effect on hundreds of men since 2002.
+Journey Into Manhood has had a powerful, life-changing effect on hundreds or even thousands of men since 2002.

 Below are first-hand testimonials from past participants.
 These are real people, sharing real stories of the impact on their lives of this cross-roads experience.

 At age 56, my hidden struggle with same-sex attraction caught up to me, and my life unraveled into threads of despair and hopelessness.
 I became so angry at God because He wouldn’t take this away that I dismissed God from my life.
 I suddenly fell captive to sexual addictions, and I turned briefly to a double-life of a homosexual relationship with a loving man.
 My life became full of more lies than I could count.

 Finally in desperation, I turned with humility back to God, and asked Him to tell me what to do.
 I was led the very next day to the story of Rich Wyler, which then led me to the www.peoplecanchange.com website, and ultimately to the Journey into Manhood program.
 I felt very strongly that this was something I needed to do.
 I registered four months in advance of JiM, and I was packed 2 weeks before my departure.
 I was very anxious, as I needed hope and healing.

 My Journey Into Manhood experience of July 2012 was an amazing emotional and spiritual healing adventure like nothing I had ever before experienced.
 I was supported by a brotherhood of wonderful men in an environment of “sacred ground” I had never felt such wholesome love from men before.
 It was powerful.
 I discovered what my deep childhood pains were about, and I addressed those pains with the support of this wonderful brotherhood.
 As I continued through the JiM experience, I started to sense where my masculinity and manhood resided.
 I eventually found “me”-a man.